Let us know about your dispute

 Usually the small initial payment made to enter these competitions or trials are linked to subscriptions.
 This means if you don't cancel within the retailer’s terms & conditions, they will set up a recurring payment.

 For us to investigate this for you please select ‘There’s a problem with a free trial, subscription or recurring payment’ then on the 2nd option please select ‘You’ve cancelled it, but the retailer still took a payment’.
-Please complete the form with the payment details exactly as shown on your statement & using the date you entered into the trial as your cancellation date.
+Please complete the form with the payment details exactly as shown on your statement and using the date you entered into the trial as your cancellation date.